- 1.No license is required to become a certified life coach in North Carolina — certification is voluntary but recommended for credibility

 Affiliate link · We may earn a commission at no extra cost to you

-Life Coach Training Programs in North Carolina
+Life Coach Training in North Carolina: Online & In-Person

 NC State University's LCOP program is the state's premier in-person ICF-accredited option.
 The program includes 12 full days of instruction over five months, weekly conference calls, and online coaching practice via Zoom.
 Tuition is $11,990.